vladgh/docker_base_images/backup/README.md

 - `AWS_S3_BUCKET`: the name of the bucket (defaults to backup_{ID})
 - `AWS_S3_PREFIX`: the prefix for the keys inside the bucket (no leading or trailing slashes)
-- `GPG_PASSPHRASE`: The passphrase for symetric encryption
+- `GPG_PASSPHRASE`: The passphrase for symmetric encryption
-- `GPG_PASSPHRASE_FILE`: The file containing the passphrase for symetric encryption (for example a docker swarm secret mounted at /run/secrets/my_gpg_pass)
+- `GPG_PASSPHRASE_FILE`: The file containing the passphrase for symmetric encryption (for example a docker swarm secret mounted at /run/secrets/my_gpg_pass)
 - `GPG_RECIPIENT`: the id of the intended recipient; if it's missing, the archive will NOT be encrypted
 - `GPG_KEY_URL`:  URL to the public GPG key
-- `GPG_KEY_PATH`: container path to the GPG key (if this is a folder, all files will be imported; if it is a file; defaults to '/keys')
+- `GPG_KEY_PATH`: container path to the GPG key (can be a file or a folder; if this is a folder, all files will be imported; defaults to '/keys')
 - `BACKUP_PATH`: container path to be archived (defaults to '/backup')
 - `RESTORE_PATH`: container path to restore (defaults to '/restore')
 - `CRON_TIME`: a valid cron expression (it only applies to the "hourly" backups; defaults to every 8 hours, at midnight, Sunday, and the first day of each month; see Rotation below)